 The exhibition was wonderful, for it showed so well the incredible resonance and truth of Caravaggio’s work.
 The staggered paintings by artists such as Reni, Galli, Gentileschi, de Coster and van Honthorst were truly exceptional, but in the dim light I still felt I was immersed in Caravaggio’s chiaroscuro world, for his own particular vision was so evident in their renditions of grim faces, gaping wounds and emotional rapture.
 His tender Boy Peeling Fruit greeted you, full of promise, and it was his boyish John the Baptist in the Wilderness, leaning out of glutinous darkness toward the viewer, whose deep crimson cloak formed the curtain call.
 Youth and beauty were present at both beginning and end, but I was only able to appreciate the turmoil, the melancholy and the inventive interpretation of John after all which had come before.
 The exhibition was curated in such a way that each artist shone, lending power and purpose, sharing subject and style, while Caravaggio emerged, distinct and yet still mysterious; a man who encompassed many and yet eschewed them all.

-Caravaggio’s work is exuberant, refined, meticulous and exaggerated without descending into vulgarity or simplicity.
+Caravaggio’s work is exuberant, meticulous and exaggerated without descending into vulgarity or simplicity.
 He dramatically explored the range of intense and essential human experience: pain, fear, passion, virtue, grief, tenderness.
 The grotesque and the divine are summoned by Caravaggio, and the results are something exquisite, terrifying and ultimately deathless.